damolinx/vscode-bookmarks/README.md

 ### Tree

-There is an `X` button next to each bookmark, as well as one per category and one on the tree view header, that allow you to remove all bookmarks under the selected parent.
-Additionally, there is a `Remove All` action in the context menu for each of the category nodes.
+There is an `X` button on each bookmark node, as well as for each category and the tree view header.
+These buttons allow you to remove individual bookmarks, all bookmarks under a specific category, or all bookmarks in the tree view.
+Additionally, the context menu for each category node includes a **Remove All** action to clear all bookmarks within that category.

 ## Bookmark Properties

 ### Display Name

 Assigning a custom display name to a bookmark affects how it is presented in the UI.
-This can be used to provide a meaningful name, such as _Bug Location_.
+This can be used to provide a meaningful name, such as "Bug Location".

 #### Context Menu

-In the `Display Name` context menu for a given bookmark, use:
+In the **Display Name** context menu for a given bookmark, use:

-- `Update…` to update the display name.
+- **Update…** to modify the display name of the bookmark.
-- `Remove` to remove any custom display name.
+- **Remove** to delete the custom display name and revert to the default.

 ### Line Number